claireconglizhang/my-r-note/note1.md

 Congli (Claire) Zhang
 Starting at: 6/28/2021

-This is my notes of R code for data manipulation and management.

 Organizing the notes using:

 -   header 2, area of use, e.g., visualization, clean and tidy data,